MartineauUK/wireguard/README.md

     S50wireguard   stop 1
                    Terminates local peer 'server' 'wg21'

-and if the testing is satisfactory, the script whould be copied to allow it to auto execute during the boot process
+and if the testing is satisfactory, the script should now be copied to allow it to auto execute during the boot process
     cp /jffs/scripts/S50wireguard /opt/etc/init.d/S50wireguard
     rm /jffs/scripts/S50wireguard